Getting Started

 Set up DotLottieAnimation inside a View.
 Optionally pass playback settings.

-Load from an animation (.lottie / .json) from the main asset bundle
+Load from an animation (.lottie / .json) from the main asset bundle.

 struct AnimationView: View {